All-Terrain Vehicles (ATVs) are designed for adventure, but just like any other vehicle, their tires don’t last forever.

-On average, an ATV tire can last 2,000 to 6,000 miles or 3 to 5 years.
+On average, tires for ATVs last 2,000 to 6,000 miles or 3 to 5 years.

-Your ATV tires can wear out faster based on various situations you might face.
-Sometimes, even if an ATV tire looks okay, it might not be safe to use.
-I’ve seen many folks riding on worn-out ATV tires just because they haven’t reached the maximum mileage.
-But remember, just because you haven’t hit that max distance doesn’t mean your tires are still good to go.
+Your tires can wear out faster based on various ground you’ll face.
+Sometimes, even if a tire looks okay, it might not be safe to use.
+I’ve seen many folks riding on worn-out tires just because they haven’t reached the maximum mileage.

-- Low tire pressure – ATVs tend to run lower PSI in their tires, from 5 to 12 PSI.
+- Low tire pressure – Quads tend to run lower PSI in their tires, from 5 to 12 PSI.
 Not only do you need to keep the correct PSI, but it needs to be the right for all tires, or you’ll have uneven wear, sometimes the front tires have a different PSI than the rear.

-- Lack of maintenance – You still need to rotate and maintain your ATV tires to get the most life out of them.
+- Lack of maintenance – You still need to rotate and maintain your tires to get the most life out of them.

-- Type and quality – Every ATV tire you buy is different and made differently.
-Some ATV tires are cheap and don’t last long, and you also have some expensive tires that tend to have more tread and hold up better to the abuse.
+- Type and quality – Every tire you buy is different and made differently.
+Some tires are cheap and don’t last long, and you also have some expensive tires that tend to have more tread and hold up better to the abuse.

-Signs Of A Bad ATV Tire
+The Signs Of A Bad Tire

 - No tread left.